jonbnewman/mobx-store-provider/docs/motivation.md

 _Why does this exist?_

-- Quick answer
+- Quick answer:

-  **There are no tools provided by the core mobx or mobx-state-tree teams which provide direct hooks support for mobx-state-tree models**.
+  **There are no libraries which provide React Hooks to use mobx-state-tree models in React Function Components**.

 * [What are the benefits?](#what-are-the-benefits)
 * [Can't I just use React Context?](#cant-i-just-use-react-context)